New Park Use Permit - Research

 Fees and making a payment

-- It is your responsibility to ensure you have obtained all other applicable licenses, tenures or permits prior to the issuance of a park use permit.
+It is your responsibility to obtain all other applicable licences, tenures or permits prior to the issuance of a park use permit.

-- BC Online - it is your responsibility to determine whether or not you must be registered to do business in British Columbiahttp://www.bcregistryservices.gov.bc.ca/
+It is your responsibility to visit BC Online and determine whether or not you must be registered to do business in British Columbia:

-- Extra-provincial societies must be registered under the Societies Act in order to hold a park use permit or resource use permit.
+- Extra-provincial societies must be registered under the Societies Act in order to hold a park use permit or resource use permit in British Columbia.
 An extra-provincial society is a society or association, or a specific branch of a society or association, that was formed outside British Columbia.

 What you need to apply

 Consultation with an Area Supervisor is recommended prior to submitting an application.
 Area Supervisors are the BC Parks staff responsible for particular parks.
 Contact information for BC Parks' regional offices can be found on BC Parks website.

 Completed online application form.
 Please note that applications are not considered complete until the application fee has been paid and/or co-permittee consent is submitted.

 A detailed Management Plan that describes the nature of your activities, including the timing, frequency, methodology and specific location(s) of use.
 Management Plan Template can be found here.

 Any additional documentation supporting the application, such as photographs, or correspondence with First Nations.